How You Can Still Start Your New Business During a Pandemic

 First and foremost, if you want to survive and thrive in the current business climate, it’s essential that you have a thorough plan in place before you launch.
 This doesn’t mean everything has to be worked out in rigid fashion — on the contrary, adaptability is also important (more on that further down.)

 However, you want to think through everything possible in order to reduce the number of variables that you’re dealing with at any given moment.
-Do your homework regarding the state of the industry that you’ll be operating in.
+Do your homework regarding the state of the industry that you’ll be operating in as well as reading business credit reports of any potential companies you intend to work with.
 Study companies that have managed to succeed in spite of COVID-19 as well as others that have made mistakes and failed.

 Also, make sure to keep up with laws and regulations.
 The pandemic has ushered in a new wave of legislation that is both complex and constantly changing.
 Always being aware of the current legal expectations of businesses in your niche is critical to success.